braedeningersoll/haab_movies/source/location.rst

 Location
 ===========

-HAAB Movies is located in 116 E Ashland Ave, Indianola, IA 50125.
+HAAB Movies is located at 116 E Ashland Ave, Indianola, IA 50125.
 We also have two locations in Des Moines Iowa.
 These two locations
 are: 3220 SE 14th St, Des Moines, IA 50320 and 2301 E 42nd St, Des Moines, IA 50317.
-We were created in 1999 by Mr. and Mrs. HAAB.
-Mr. and Mrs. HAAB have always loved movies and loved taking their children to go see movies.
-They decided to quit their jobs and form HAAB Movie Rental.
+We were created in 2017 by Addie Brewer, Angela Dolecheck, Holly Tran, and Braeden Ingersoll.
+They decided to drop out of college and form HAAB Movie Rental.
 Now they can provide movies for people of all ages to see.
-Mr. and Mrs. HAAB say "Nothing makes me happier than seeing people smile when they leave our store".
+We say "Nothing makes us happier than seeing people smile when they leave our store".